robbymeals/street-signs/README.md

 computer science, machine learning, statistics, econometrics, operations research and other math and data-heavy fields take special pleasure in needlessly tormenting the uninitiated with words.
-The goal herein is to attack five special types of needless, harmful complexity with simple, intuitive explanations that reduce the cognitive load of acquiring knowledge in these here intellectual parts, supplemented with detailed, obsessive explanations for the insatiable and the bad-at-parties.
+The goal herein is to attack some specific types of needless, harmful complexity with simple, intuitive explanations that reduce the cognitive load of acquiring knowledge in these here intellectual parts, supplemented with detailed, obsessive explanations for the insatiable and the bad-at-parties.